SS Annibal Benévolo

 Annibal Benévolo was a cargo and passenger steamship.
-She was built in Germany in 1905 for Brazilian owners as Jupiter.
-Lloyd Brasileiro bought her in 1910, and renamed her three times: as Ruy Barbosa in 1917;
+It was built in Germany in 1905 for Brazilian owners as Jupiter.
+Lloyd Brasileiro bought it in 1910, and renamed it three times: as Ruy Barbosa in 1917;

 Commandante Alvim in 1923 or 1924; and Annibal Benévolo in 1931.

 In August 1942, the sank Annibal Benévolo; killing 150 of the people aboard; including 16 children.
 There were only four survivors.
 U-507 had sunk two other Brazilian cargo-passenger ships the day before; also with great loss of life; and sank two more Brazilian ships the next day.
 The resulting public outrage in Brazil led directly to Brazil declaring war on Germany and Italy a week later.

 Saturno-class steamships

 In 1904 and 1905, three German shipyards built a class of four twin-screw steamships for the Companhia de Navegação Cruzeiro do Sul ("Southern Cross Navigation Company").
 Howaldtswerke in Kiel built the lead ship of the class, Saturno, in 1904; and also built Sirio in 1905.
 Also in 1905, Blohm+Voss in Hamburg built Orion; and Reiherstiegwerft, also in Hamburg, built Jupiter.
 The four ships were all the same length; almost the same beam; and all except Orion were almost the same depth.